Change

 The IHI Group supplies products and services to customers worldwide, and most of its sales transactions employ credit or promissory notes.
 With regard to these transactions, the Group as a whole endeavors to bolster its system for management of credit exposure and to ensure rigorous protection of receivables.
 Despite such measures, however, a key customer could fall into bankruptcy, making it impossible to recover receivables from that customer.
 If this risk materializes, the Group’s operating results and financial position could be adversely affected.

-Due to the filing for bankruptcy by an airline company in May 2023, there is a possibility that a portion of the accounts receivable that the Group indirectly hold in the engine program in which we participate through an international joint venture company for civil aero engines may become uncollectible.
-In response to this matter, the Group is considering the enhancement of debt management in order to reduce the risk of debt collection.
+Due to the filing for bankruptcy by an airline company in May 2023, there is a possibility that a portion of the accounts receivable that the Group indirectly hold in the engine program in which the Group participates through an international joint venture company for civil aero engines may become uncollectible.
+In response to this matter, the Group is taking steps for the enhancement of debt management in order to reduce the risk of debt collection.

-The IHI Group takes appropriate information security measures when using technical information, administrative information, and information systems for processing such information in its business, and is also strengthening measures in consideration of the increasing sophistication of cyber-attacks and the increase in teleworking, and thoroughly educating employees on information security.
-However, cyber attacks, loss or theft of information equipment and documents, hardware failures, and software inadequacies could result in information leaks or business stoppages caused by system failures, which could adversely affect the Group's operating results and financial position.
+The IHI Group takes appropriate information security measures when using technical and administrative information, as well as information systems for processing such information in its business.
+The Group is also strengthening these measures in response to the increasing sophistication of cyber-attacks and the rise in teleworking, while thoroughly educating employees on information security.
+However, cyber-attacks, loss or theft of information equipment and documents, network outages, or inadequate hardware and software could result in information leaks or business stoppages, which could adversely affect the Group's operating results and financial position.

-Due to the nature of the Group’s business, the IHI Group’s research and development activities are characterized by the fact that they require large financial investments and long development periods.
+Information relating to the IHI Group’s research and development activities is included in “6.
+Research and development activities” under “Ⅱ. Overview of business” in this Annual Securities Report.
+Due to the nature of the Group’s business, these research and development activities are characterized by the fact that they require large financial investments and long development periods.
 Research and development could therefore fail to lead to satisfactory outcomes because opportunities for practical application are lost, timings are inconsistent with the Group’s business strategies or market trends, or for other reasons.
 Such eventualities could adversely affect the Group’s operating results and financial position.

 The IHI Group endeavors to appropriately safeguard its intellectual property (by obtaining patents, utility models, or rights of prior use).
 However, the products and services handled by the Group are broad-ranging, and it can sometimes prove difficult to completely prevent attempts by third parties such as imitating or analyzing the Group’s products or services.